ericnormand/gadjett/README.md

 # gadjett

-Here are a set of tools that leverage clojure macro power to make your `clj[s]` coding experience more effective.
+Here are a set of tools that leverage clojure macro power to make your `cljs` coding experience more effective.

 ## API
-Add this to your `project.clj`:
+Add this to your `project.clj` dependencies:

 [![Clojars Project](https://img.shields.io/clojars/v/viebel/gadjett.svg)](https://clojars.org/viebel/gadjett)